NREL/ssc/datadictionary.md

 location of the first header expansion loop.
 Default = 1, which means that the first expansion loop is after the first collector loop closest to the runner. [^](#toc)

 ### sf_hdr_diams
-custom diameters for the header piping.
+custom diameters for the header piping as read from the modified output files.
 Utilized if custom_sf_pipe_sizes is true.
 Do not change the number of values (sections) as this will result in unpredictable model behavior. [^](#toc)

 ### sf_hdr_lengths
-custom lengths for the header piping.
+custom lengths for the header piping as read from the modified output files.
 Utilized if custom_sf_pipe_sizes is true.
 Changing the lengths does not affect the field layout.
 Do not change the number of values (sections) as this will result in unpredictable model behavior. [^](#toc)

 ### sf_hdr_wallthicks
-custom wall thicknesses for the header piping.
+custom wall thicknesses for the header piping as read from the modified output files.
 Utilized if custom_sf_pipe_sizes is true.
 Do not change the number of values (sections) as this will result in unpredictable model behavior. [^](#toc)

 ### sf_rnr_diams
-custom diameters for the runner piping.
+custom diameters for the runner piping as read from the modified output files.
 Utilized if custom_sf_pipe_sizes is true.
 Do not change the number of values (sections) as this will result in unpredictable model behavior. [^](#toc)

 ### sf_rnr_lengths
-custom lengths for the runner piping.
+custom lengths for the runner piping as read from the modified output files.
 Utilized if custom_sf_pipe_sizes is true.
 Changing the lengths does not affect the field layout.
 Do not change the number of values (sections) as this will result in unpredictable model behavior. [^](#toc)

 ### sf_rnr_wallthicks
-custom wall thicknesses for the runner piping.
+custom wall thicknesses for the runner piping as read from the modified output files.
 Utilized if custom_sf_pipe_sizes is true.
 Do not change the number of values (sections) as this will result in unpredictable model behavior. [^](#toc)

 ### sgs_diams
-custom diameters for the SGS piping.
+custom diameters for the SGS piping as read from the modified output files.
 Utilized if custom_sgs_pipe_sizes is true.
 Do not change the number of values (sections) as this will result in unpredictable model behavior. [^](#toc)

 Collection Sections:
 - 0: &nbsp;&nbsp;&nbsp; Solar field (SF) pump suction header to individual SF pump inlet